integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

 being fired.

-There are also reasons to worry about scoring criminal defendants rather than relying on a judge's discretion.
+There are also reasons to worry about scoring criminal defendants rather than relying on a judge’s discretion.
 Consider the data pouring into the algorithms.
 In part, it comes from police interactions with the populace, which is known to be uneven, often race-based.
 The other kind of input, usually a questionnaire, is also troublesome.
-Some of them even ask defendants if their families have a history of being in trouble with the law, which would be unconstitutional if asked in open court but gets embedded in the defendant's score and labelled "objective".
+Some of them even ask defendants if their families have a history of being in trouble with the law, which would be unconstitutional if asked in open court but gets embedded in the defendant’s score and labelled “objective”.

 \[The popularity of these predictive algorithms\] relies on the notion they are objective, but the algorithms that power the data economy are